22.12.2024 valid documentation

 The insurance is optional for self-employed persons except for farmers, who must take out a mandatory insurance policy at the Farmer’s Social Insurance Institution (MELA) if the size of the farm exceeds five hectares.
 Fishermen and reindeer farmers must also take out an insurance policy at the MELA.
 For this reason, all occupational accidents involving self-employed persons mentioned above are comprehensively included in the statistics.
 The MELA has a national network of agents who transmit accident information to the MELA.
 As for other self-employed persons, they may take out optional insurance policies.
 Approximately 41 to 42 per cent of self-employed persons other than farmers have taken out an optional accident insurance policy.

-In 2018, accident data were collected according to the ESAW variables for the fifteenth time.
+In 2022, accident data were collected according to the ESAW variables for the 20th time.
 Compared with the previous years, the distributions seem uniform and reasonable.
 In addition, the variables describing the chain of events leading to an accident are similar.
 With increasing experience, however, adjustments may be made to the recording instructions.
 Over the years to come, this may have some effect on the results related to the ESAW variables that were obtained from the data.

 Information on occupational accidents is collected by using accident report forms.
 Accident reporting is usually not neglected, since fulfilling the reporting obligation is financially beneficial to the employer.
 The MELA data are probably more reliable than those of TVK, since the employees recording the statistics are also in charge of the compensation procedures.
 The reliability of the data is also improved by the fact that the MELA agents act as intermediaries in filling in and submitting compensation applications.